-This article was created by the Population Working Group of Quaker Earthcare Witness and is part of our “Pamphlets for Sharing” series.
-Download the PDF here or order print copies by emailing email@example.com.
+This article was created by QEW’s Population Working Group and is part of our “Pamphlets for Sharing” series, reflections on important topics researched, written, and edited using Quaker discernment and decision-making.
+We hope you use them as an educational tool with your community.
+Download the PDF here or order print copies by emailing firstname.lastname@example.org.

 Why is Sexuality a Quaker Earthcare Witness concern?

 Rapid population growth—the outcome of human sexual activity—poses a major threat to our natural environment.
 Human population has increased from two billion in the early twentieth century to 7.3 billion in 2015, and we continue to add about 80 million persons each year.(2) Each year more people add to the pollution of our water and atmosphere, the degradation of our soils and forests, and the extinction of species.

 Friends’ testimony on sustainability leads us to be concerned.

 Many pregnancies and births are unwanted.
 Low status gives many women few options besides early marriage and childbirth.
 Many women are forced to have sexual relations or to continue pregnancies against their will.

 Friends’ testimony on equality leads us to challenge this situation.

 Sexuality in the 21st Century

 In the United States sexual intercourse is not confined to marriage.
 Almost all persons have sex before marrying (94 percent of women, 96 percent of men).
 (3) Among teenagers, 69 percent reported sexual activity by age 19, with little difference by gender in the timing of first sex.
 (4) In the United States, teen pregnancy, birth, and abortion rates have reached historic lows, due mainly to more effective contraceptive use.